1emd/1emd/README.md

 ## Achievements & Activities

-- 🏆 [Served as a team lead on a university project]
+- 🏆 Served as a team lead on a university project
-- 🚀 [Significantly improved my skills over the past year]
+- 🚀 Significantly improved my skills over the past year
 - 📊 [Infographic showcasing activity or project statistics]

 ---

-Feel free to reach out to me through [email](khoroshilovkirill@gmail.com) or [LinkedIn](https://www.linkedin.com/in/кирилл-хорошилов-7a3708268/) if you have any questions or would like to connect.
+Feel free to reach out to me through [telegram](https://t.me/krl_khr), [email](khoroshilovkirill@gmail.com) or [LinkedIn](https://www.linkedin.com/in/кирилл-хорошилов-7a3708268/) if you have any questions or would like to connect.

 Let's collaborate and create something amazing together! 🚀